Friday, May 24, 2019

 Adolescent or adult males with mumps have about a 30% chance of suffering orchitis, and I do mean suffering.
 Orchitis is inflammation of the testicles, which often is quite painful and can result in some pretty gruesome things.

 In some cases, orchitis results in sterility or reduced fertility.
 This obviously didn't happen in my case, because I have four children.
-(Here's a funny thing – my kids look a lot like the mailman in our old neighborhood.
+(Here's a funny thing – my kids all look a lot like the mailman in our old neighborhood.
 Weird coincidence, huh?)

 I do remember having a bit of orchitis.
 What I remember most is the excruciating pain I felt when I tried to eat a peanut-butter-and-jelly sandwich when I had the mumps.
 Mumps cause your salivary glands to swell up, and chewing when you are in that condition is something that I dont recommend.